Eastern Washington Tour

 LEVEL OF DIFFICULTY

 This tour is rated Brisk/Moderate.
-It has a 72-mile daily average and significant climbing every day.
+It has a 76-mile daily average and significant climbing every day.
 You should be comfortable riding four days in a row at a high moderate or brisk pace.
-We climb Loup Loup and Waconda Passes as well Cache Creek Hill and a long hill out of Grand Coulee Dam.
-Please note there is no “rest day” on this tour – we will be riding four days straight (Friday thru Monday).
+We climb Loup Loup and Waconda Passes as well Speigle Canyon climb and a long hill out of Grand Coulee Dam.
+Please note there is no rest day on this tour – we will be riding four days straight (Saturday through Tuesday).

 This tour will provide breakfast, lunch and snacks on riding days.
 Dinners are on your own.